4 things to know about Oracle’s surprise TikTok deal

 As of last night, TikTok has found that buyer.
 Here are four important things to know about the TikTok-Oracle deal.

-- Oracle beat out Microsoft: many assumed Microsoft would be the one to cut a deal with ByteDance.
+- Oracle beat out Microsoft: Many assumed Microsoft would be the one to cut a deal with ByteDance.
 And they tried, hard.
 A Microsoft acquisition of TikTok would have given the Redmond giant a new consumer presence.
 Besides the Xbox, Microsoft’s customers are primarily corporate-based.
 Announcing it has failed to secure a deal, Microsoft said, “We are confident our proposal would have been good for TikTok’s users, while protecting national security interests.
 To do this, we would have made significant changes to ensure the service met the highest standards for security, privacy, online safety, and combatting disinformation, and we made these principles clear in our August statement.”

 - For Oracle, it’s about cloud computing: Let’s be honest, Oracle scooping up TikTok seems a bit weird, right?
 After all, Oracle has fewer connections with the everyday consumer than Microsoft does—not to mention the company has exactly zero track record managing a social media platform.
 So, when would Oracle want TikTok?
 The WSJ says Oracle’s interest in the social media app “is primarily driven by kickstarting its fledgling cloud-computing business.”